chocola-mint/Sorting-Battle/README.md

     * Text files written in programming languages: **.cs**, **.js**, etc.
     * Shader graphs.
     * Other Unity-specific assets: Scene data, prefab data, ScriptableObject data.
+* Notable exceptions:
-* Note that the above clause excludes the [TextMesh Pro](/Assets/TextMesh%20Pro/) directory, which uses the [Unity Companion License](https://unity.com/legal/licenses/unity-companion-license).
+    * The [TextMesh Pro](/Assets/TextMesh%20Pro/) directory uses the [Unity Companion License](https://unity.com/legal/licenses/unity-companion-license) instead.
+Unfortunately by design we are forced to include the directory.
+    * [ChocoUtil](/Assets/Scripts/ChocoUtil/) is a hard-fork of CHM's personal Unity utilities available [here](https://github.com/chocola-mint/ChocoUtil), and inherits the original MIT license.
     * This project uses a number of external assets (all of which uses some variant of the Creative Commons license that permits redistribution).
 Their licenses are attached in their own directories.
     * This project has dependencies over other open-source projects.
 For details, refer to the [packages](/Packages/packages-lock.json) metadata.